NagsThlo/NagsThlo/README.md

 - 👋 Hi, I’m @NagsThlo
 - 👀 I’m interested in ENGINEERING
-- 🌱 I’m currently learning in City of Glasgow College
+- 🌱 I’m currently learning in Glasow Uni
 - 💞️ I’m looking to collaborate on Engineering
 - 📫 How to reach me my mail is ihorlucviz@gmail.con